 Keep Subject Lines ASAP (As Short As Possible)

 Six to 10 words is still the optimal length for email subject lines, ranking highest for open rates (21 percent) for the second year in a row.
-Second highest is zero to five words, with a 16 percent open rate.
+Second highest is five words or less, with a 16 percent open rate.
 The rates start to fall significantly in the 11 to 15-word range, with emails only opened 14 percent of the time, and results only decrease from that point.

 “Consumers are sifting through tons of emails a day and making at-a-glance judgments about which to open and which to trash, so it’s vital to be descriptive and brief,” said Jerry Jao, CEO of Retention Science.
 “While six to 10 words is the sweet spot, our clients experimenting with even shorter subject lines, those in the one to two-word range, are seeing even more impressive results.”

 Email Subscriptions Falter During Summer Months

 Losing access to a customer’s inbox can be detrimental for marketers, which is why it’s imperative to know the times of the year customers are most likely to unsubscribe.
 In looking at the unsubscribe data over the course of a year, Retention Science found 28 percent of total unsubscribes occurred in August, the highest of any month.
 The holiday season saw fewest unsubscribes during the year – November accounted for 4% and December for 5% – likely because consumers are on the lookout for deals and gift ideas.
 Marketers may also want to amp up their efforts in April and October, which accounted for above-average amounts of unsubscribes (8 percent and 9 percent, respectively).

 Click Rates Highest in October, Conversions Highest in July